-In December 2004, Chris Weitz resigned from directing the film, claiming he was daunted by the technical challenges of the story.
+In December 2004, Chris Weitz resigned from directing this movie, claiming he was daunted by the technical challenges of the story.
 In August 2005, Anand Tucker was hired to replace Weitz, with the twenty-four-carat approval of Philip Pullman.
-Tucker felt that the film would have as its central theme "Lyra's search for self-discovery, and for a family."
+Tucker felt that this movie would have as its central theme "Lyra's search for self-discovery, and for a family."
 In May 2006, however, he resigned, citing creative disagreements with New Line Cinema, and Weitz returned to direct.

 Some scenes were shot in Norway, in places such as Bergen and Svalbard, but none of the actors or actresses were allowed to perform there, as the producers couldn't find an insurance company that would allow crew members to walk around with shotguns, and because the actors and actresses could fall ill, due to the extreme temperatures.

-Nicole Kidman was raised as a Catholic, and on the topic of religious controversies of the film, she announced that she wouldn't have participated in the film, if she felt it went against her religious beliefs.
+Nicole Kidman was raised as a Catholic, and on the topic of religious controversies of the movie, she announced that she wouldn't have participated in the movie if she felt it went against her religious beliefs.

-Since Iorek, the armored bear, is computer generated, all actress Dakota Blue Richards had to interact with was a large, oval-shaped piece of fur without a head, legs or the rest of its body.
+Since Iorek, the armored bear, was computer generated, all Dakota Blue Richards had to interact with was a large, oval-shaped piece of fur without a head, legs, or the rest of its body.
 When Richards spoke her lines, Iorek's reply could be heard coming from speakers somewhere on-set.

-Chris Weitz has himself adapted Philip Pullman's work, citing the film and its sequels to be influenced by Barry Lyndon (1975) and Star Wars: Episode IV - A New Hope (1977).
-He also mentioned that the film would make no direct mention of religion or God, two of the key themes of the books, a decision attacked by fans of the trilogy.
-According to Weitz, New Line Cinema feared that "perceived anti-religiosity" would make the film financially non-viable in the U.S. However, Weitz reassured fans by saying that religion would appear in euphemistic terms.
+Chris Weitz adapted Philip Pullman's work, citing this movie to be influenced by Barry Lyndon (1975) and Star Wars: Episode IV - A New Hope (1977).
+He also mentioned that this movie would make no direct mention of religion or God, two of the key themes of the books, a decision attacked by fans of the trilogy.
+According to Weitz, New Line Cinema feared that "perceived anti-religiosity" would make this movie financially non-viable in the U.S. However, Weitz reassured fans by saying that religion would appear in euphemistic terms.

-The "real world" night scene in Oxford, that opens the film, included a digitally added skyscraper that doesn't exist in the real Oxford.
+The "real world" night scene in Oxford that opens this movie included a digitally-added skyscraper that doesn't exist in the real Oxford.
 The scene morphs to the "alternate world" Oxford, which is, in fact, the actual current Oxford street scene.

-New Line Cinema estimates that fifty percent of the potential box-office income was unaccomplished due to the religious controversy surrounding the film.
-The production company sold off foreign rights, and proceeds from those sales covered about sixty percent of the film's one hundred eighty million dollar budget.
+New Line Cinema estimates that fifty percent of the potential box-office income was unaccomplished due to the religious controversy surrounding this movie.
+The production company sold off foreign rights, and proceeds from those sales covered about sixty percent of the one hundred eighty million dollar budget.